mafintosh/protein/README.md

 # Protein

 Protein is http middleware for Node with support for prototype methods, getters and setters.
+It's compatible with [Connect](https://github.com/senchalabs/connect)

 It's available through npm: